Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

 When dephasing can be well approximated by a constant exponential decay of the coherence, the RABBIT beating amplitude will simply follow the function

 where $A$, $B$, $\theta$ and $T_2$ are fitting parameters (many of which can be strongly bounded).
-For more complex decoherence mechanisms, the fitting function may need to include more parameters but the general approach still remains valid.
-Fig.~\ref{fig:decoherence}b shows the RABBIT beating in model system 1 with $T_2=5$~fs for a wide range of time delays, from perfectly overlapping pulses at $\tau=0$~fs to non-overlapping at $\tau>27.5$~fs.
-As before, the RABBIT signal is computed at $\mathbf{\Gamma}$.
-To reduce computational cost, the duration of the pulses in this case was limited to 10~fs full width at half maximum.
-The field strengths were $F_{15\omega} = 0.005$~V/\AA, $F_{\omega} = 0.01$~V/\AA.
-The beating amplitude starts to decrease at around $\tau=15$~fs, and follows an exponential decay as a consequence of electronic decoherence.
-Fitting the beating to Eq.~\ref{eq:fit} for times where the signal decreases ($\tau>20$~fs), yields a value of the dephasing parameter of $T_2^{\text{(fit)}} = 5.06$~fs, in perfect agreement with the numerical input value.
-The same fitting procedure is applied in Fig.~\ref{fig:decoherence}c, where the dephasing parameter was set to $T_2=20$~fs, retrieving a fitted value of $T_2^{\text{(fit)}} = 18$~fs.
+For more complex decoherence mechanisms, the fitting function may need to include more parameters, but the general approach still remains valid.

+To study the dependence of the RABBIT beating on electron decoherence, we introduce a dephasing time in the 1D chain model (Fig.~\ref{fig:model}).
+As it is commonly done in other works~\cite{Vampa2014}, we do so with a phenomenological parameter $T_2$ that exponentially suppresses the non-diagonal elements of the density matrix (see Appendix B for further details).
+Fig.~\ref{fig:decoherence} shows the RABBIT beating in the 1D chain model with $T_2=12$~fs for a wide range of pump-probe time delays.
+For $\tau=0$ (nor shown), the pulses are perfectly overlapping, and they start to fully separate for $\tau>22$~fs.
+The RABBIT signal is computed at $\mathbf{k}_{SB} =$ X, but other momenta show the same results.
+To reduce computational cost, the duration of the pulses in this case was limited to 8~fs full width at half maximum.
+The field strengths were $F_{\omega_1'} = F_{\omega_1} = 0.01$~V/\AA, $F_{\omega_2} = F_{\omega_2'} = 0.02$~V/\AA.
+The beating amplitude in the non-overlap region follows an exponential decay as a consequence of electronic decoherence.
+Fitting the beating to Eq.~\ref{eq:fit} yields a value of the dephasing parameter of $T_2^{\text{(fit)}} = 12.09$~fs, in perfect agreement with the numerical input value of $T_2 = 12$~fs.
 For these simulations we have neglected the effect of population relaxation (which will lead to a similar decay of the RABBIT signal) since its timescale is generally much larger than that of dephasing.
-We note, however, that the decay of the RABBIT signal in solids due to population relaxation should be similar to that observed for the case of transitions through autoionizing atomic states~\cite{Jimenez2014, Silva2012}.